checkly/nextjs-checkly-starter-template/README.md

 ### Running checks in CI

 You can run your Checkly checks right after any Vercel Preview Deployment, and then deploy your checks as monitors on Checkly.
-This is a powerful strategy to make sure your never ship breaking errors to Production, while at the same time surfacing any outages in your Production Deployments.
+This is a powerful strategy to make sure you never ship breaking errors to Production, while at the same time surfacing any outages in your Production Deployments.

 This example uses GitHub Actions — check out the workflow in [`.github/workflows/checkly.yml`](/.github/workflows/checkly.yml) — but you can use any other CI platform.
 We have [example configs for Jenkins and GitLab CI in our docs](https://checklyhq.com/docs/cicd).